 "Rate Lock" and other Ways to Get a Lower Interest Rate

-While there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
-The lending institution can agree to lock in an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+A lender may agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

-There are other ways to get a lower rate, in addition to going with a shorter rate lock period.
-A larger down payment will get you a lower interest rate, since you will be starting out with a good deal of equity.
-You could choose to pay points to lower your interest rate for the life of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You pay more up front, but you'll save money in the end.
+In addition to choosing the shorter rate lock period, there are more ways you may be able to score the best rate.
+A bigger down payment will give you a reduced interest rate, because you will have a good amount of equity from the beginning.
+You may opt to pay points to lower your rate for the life of the loan, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to improve the rate over the term of the loan.
+You will pay more initially, but you'll save money in the end.

 Saab Mortgage can walk you through the pitfalls of getting a mortgage.
 Give us a call: 703-288-0777.